 You can play your part by:

-- attending any appointments you’ve been referred for so you can keep the diagnosis process moving.
+- Going to any appointments to get the tests you need to confirm or rule out asthma.
 If you have trouble remembering to keep appointments, ask for a text, email or phone call reminder nearer the time.

 Make the most of your asthma review